 Decision-Making for an Older Family Member

 You aren’t alone in thinking you didn’t need to have a conversation like this until a parent’s health was worse.
 Families often delay these discussions because they feel uncomfortable with the topic.
-Unfortunately, it often means families are faced to make tough decisions during already difficult days.
+Unfortunately, it often means families are faced to make tough healthcare decisions during already difficult days.

 Our best advice is to sit down together and have an open and honest talk with your parents.
 Explain that you want to make sure you know what their wishes are for the future are and to take the necessary legal steps to make sure their wishes are always honored.

 Most people don’t understand what these legal documents like a POA and durable POA are, and what they can and can’t do with one.
 So let’s try to clear up some of the misconceptions.